ChapmanCPSC370/TLT_SIgn_in_app/CONTRIBUTING.md

 # Guidance on how to contribute

-> All contributions to this project will be released under the CC0 public domain
-> dedication.
-By submitting a pull request or filing a bug, issue, or
-> feature request, you are agreeing to comply with this waiver of copyright interest.
-> Details can be found in our [TERMS](TERMS.md) and [LICENCE](LICENSE).

 There are two primary ways to help:
 - Using the issue tracker, and
 - Changing the code-base.